Courses

 What kinds of dance do you teach?

-Currently, our focus at the University of Dance is on social dancing, also known as ballroom dancing, or partner dancing.
-Social dances include swing, waltz, tango, and salsa, to name just a few.
-For a list of dances we currently have available on the site, see the "Courses" page.
-For a list of some of the other dances we plan teach on this site, see the "Music" page.
+Currently, our focus at the University of Dance is on social dancing, also known as partner dancing or couple dancing.
+Social dances include Swing, Waltz, Tango, and salsa, to name just a few.
+For a full list of dances we currently have available on the site, see the "Courses" page.

 -